 When a file is locked, you’re unable to make any changes to that file.
 This includes deleting it.

 You’ll need to unlock this file before deleting it:

-1. Control-click the file you want to unlock.
+1. Ctrl+ click the file you’d like to unlock.

 2. Select “Get Info.”